Equanimity Workshop: 4 Weekly Online Sessions

 Week 2: We’ll discuss what your experience of equanimity has been during the preceding week.
 We’ll then look at two more ways to uncover your own equanimity: guided imagery and the Compassion and Equanimity practice for caregivers from the Mindful Self-Compassion course.

 Although my classes are open to all, it is best if you already have an ongoing meditation practice so you are familiar with the basics.
+This is especially true for weeks 3 and 4, where we'll explore more fundamental aspects of consciousness.
 Also, as with any meditation class, listen to your inner guide about whether it is the right time for you to try this.
 Doing a workshop on equanimity when you are dealing with really difficult things can be unhelpful.
 You may end up simply recycling being overwhelmed, and you can’t learn when in overwhelm.
 I’ll be offering this again, so you can always return to this when you feel you are more likely to learn from it.

-I will also provide pre-made recordings and handouts that review what we cover, and you’ll have access to those after the workshop ends via a Dropbox folder.
-This workshop is offered freely to make it as accessible as possible.
-If you find it of value, please consider making a donation to either Imagine Mindfulness, a non-profit working to make mindfulness classes available to all, or to the non-profit Center for Mindful Self-Compassion.
+I will also provide pre-made recordings and handouts that review what we cover, and you’ll have access to those after the workshop ends via a Dropbox folder, so even if you can't make all the sessions, you will be able to review the material.
+This session is freely offered to make it accessible, but if you find it of value and are able to make a donation, I would ask that you consider donating to the good folks at Imagine Mindfulness, a non-profit working to make practices like this accessible to all, or to the equally good folks at the Center for Mindful Self-Compassion.
+Or anything else you feel is worthy---there is so much need out there.

 You can register here or use the happy little button below.
-Because buttons are fun to make!
 If you have questions about the class, please contact me directly at modestlymindful@gmail.com.
 For my background, you can view the “About Me” page.
-Testimonials are here
+Testimonials are here.

 Photo by Benjamin Davies on Unsplash